sp4wn-owner/sp4wn_v1/README.md

 -user registration/authentication system

--webrtc implementation for raspberry pi for quick deployment and easy customization
+-webrtc implementation for raspberry pi (automatically connects to our platform once set up)

 -payment system that enables owners to charge for access to their robot